solliancenet/microsoft-postgresql-developer-guide/09_Troubleshooting/09_00_Troubleshooting.md

 - **HTTP vs HTTPS** Ensure that you are using the right http endpoint (`http` vs `https`).

 - **Missing application configuration values** : Ensure that you have set all configuration values in the App Service or Azure Key Vault.

+- **App is running very slow** : Check to see if the App Service is running in the same region as the PostgreSQL server.

 - [Azure App Service on Linux FAQ](https://learn.microsoft.com/azure/app-service/faq-app-service-linux)